Inflation may be eroding the value of your savings.

 The concept of saving is supposed to go like this: you invest your money into an account, the provider of which pays a rate of interest so it grows in value.
 However, while your savings are apparently stored away in your account, the effects of the rising cost of living (inflation) are actually reducing its value.

-The combination of the Government's Funding for Lending Scheme and the economic crisis of the past few years have resulted in historically low interest rates, reducing the ability of savers to earn rewarding returns from traditional bank and building society savings accounts.
-And, even though inflation is currently at record low levels, it hasn't always been this way, and over time the effects of inflation would have seriously eroded your spending power.
+The combination of the Government's Funding for Lending Scheme and the economic crisis, not to mention the more recent economic uncertainties, have resulted in historically low interest rates, reducing the ability of savers to earn rewarding returns from traditional bank and building society savings accounts.
+And, given that inflation is currently on the rise, the effects of inflation could over time quite seriously erode your spending power.
 All this combined may be having a negative impact on your savings.

 To truly grow in value, your savings need to earn a rate of interest, after any tax, which is higher than inflation.